 Staff in roles that deal with people in crisis or emergency situations receive specific training in how to de-escalate and manage difficult situations yet, can the same be said for others in ‘front line’ roles?
 For example, as a matter of course, do teachers, tutors at universities and polytechnics, social workers, probation officers, health professionals and receptionists get this training?
 I don’t believe they do, which in itself poses a real health and safety workplace issue.
-Employees in all workplaces need to be in a healthy workplace environment and de-escalation training is one way of helping people keep themselves and others safe.

 To keep a close eye on things in your business, have a WRAP – a weekly review and action plan session.